 - Free-float market capitalization represents the true picture of the current trading scenario in the market.
 It is considered to be a more rational index because it only considers the shares which are available in the open market for trading.

-- Free-float method of calculating market capitalization facilitates a broader-based index by minimizing the concentration of few companies with large market capitalization values.
-This is because free-float method eliminates the chances of the index data to be distorted because this method does not consider some top companies which have a huge market capitalization value but also have a significant proportion of their stock not be available in the open market for trading.
+- The free-float method of calculating market capitalization facilitates a broader-based index by minimizing the concentration of a few companies with large market capitalization values.
+This is because the free-float method eliminates the chances of the index data to be distorted because this method does not consider some top companies which have a huge market capitalization value but also have a significant proportion of their stock not be available in the open market for trading.

 - Free-float market capitalization also succeeds in eliminating those companies which have a tiny proportion of their equities being traded in the market.
-Free-float method is more focused on the companies which are market-driven.
+The free-float method is more focused on the companies which are market-driven.

 Capitalization Weighted Index in Relation with Free-Float Method

-A stock market index in which the elements are weighted in accordance with the market value of the total number of shares issued is called a capitalization weighted index, also known as market-value weighted index.
+A stock market index in which the elements are weighted in accordance with the market value of the total number of shares issued is called a capitalization-weighted index, also known as a market-value weighted index.

-One such version of capitalization weighted index is the free-float weighting.
-In this method, a float factor is allotted to each share issued by the company to provide for the proportion of shares which are held open for trading in the market as opposed to the proportion of shares held closed for trading in the market.
+One such version of the capitalization-weighted index is the free-float weighting.
+In this method, afloat factor is allotted to each share issued by the company to provide for the proportion of shares that are held open for trading in the market as opposed to the proportion of shares held closed for trading in the market.